 The BBC is just one of the organisations to have discovered the power and value of Leonardo’s thermal imaging sensors by adapting them to bring a new perspective to wildlife documentary series.

 SLX Merlin cameras enabled BBC production teams on AutumnWatch and The Great British Year to capture previously unseen nocturnal animal behaviours around the UK.
 This included footage of owls hunting, along with badgers, foxes, hares, rabbits, bats and voles all going about their lives under the cover of darkness.

 Due to its all-weather capability, the technology delivered high quality images, regardless of weather conditions or time of day.
 Producers also used the SLX Hawk camera for spotting and cueing the cameramen.

-Even more dramatically, the thermal imaging cameras helped deliver award-winning footage of leopards hunting in Mumbai, as part of Planet Earth 2, presented by David Attenborough.
+Even more dramatically, the thermal imaging cameras helped deliver award-winning footage of leopards hunting in Mumbai, as part of Planet Earth 2, presented by Sir David Attenborough.
 More recently, the cameras captured footage of European wolves for the BBC's Seven Worlds, One Planet series.